TobiasBielefeld/Simple-Solitaire/README.md

 The other card themes used in this project were originally published on https://pixabay.com/ under the [CC0 license!](https://creativecommons.org/share-your-work/public-domain/cc0/)

+Every card theme was modified by me to add a four color theme!
 You can download the used pictures as .svg files from my [pictures directory](./pictures/cards)

 The Material Design Symbols used for the menu icons are made by Google Inc and are published under the [Apache 2.0 license!](https://www.apache.org/licenses/LICENSE-2.0.txt)